nutiteq/hellomap3d-dotnet/README.md

 using Nutiteq.Layers;
 using Nutiteq.DataSources;

-partial class MainViewController : MapViewController
+public class MainViewController : GLKit.GLKViewController
 {

 	public override void ViewDidLoad ()
 	{
 		base.ViewDidLoad ();

+                // GLKViewController-specific parameters for smoother animations
+                ResumeOnDidBecomeActive = false;
+                PreferredFramesPerSecond = 60;

 		// Register license BEFORE creating MapView
 		MapView.RegisterLicense("YOUR_LICENSE_KEY");

-		/// Online vector base layer
+		// Online vector base layer
 		var baseLayer = new NutiteqOnlineVectorTileLayer("osmbright.zip");

-		/// Note that "this" is the MapViewController itself, it is based on IMapView interface which is shared with Android MapView class.
-		/// mapView is used here to keep code same with Android var mapView = this;

-		/// Set online base layer
+		// Set online base layer.
-		mapView.Layers.Add(baseLayer);
+                // Note: assuming here that Map is an outlet added to the controller.
+		Map.Layers.Add(baseLayer);
 	}

+        public override void ViewWillAppear(bool animated) {
+                base.ViewWillAppear (animated);

+                // GLKViewController-specific, do on-demand rendering instead of constant redrawing
+                // This is VERY IMPORTANT as it stops battery drain when nothing changes on the screen!
+                Paused = true;
+        }

 ```

 ## Android and iOS common map code #

-3) **Add a marker** to map, to given coordinates.
+1) **Add a marker** to map, to given coordinates.
 Add following after creating mapView.

 You must have *Icon.png* in your Assets folder to set bitmap